Geoff Chappell - Software Analyst

 Without a Guid for input and a RegHandle for output, the function can do nothing.
 If either is NULL, the function returns ERROR_INVALID_PARAMETER.

-The function saves its inputs into a registration entry that becomes the event provider’s user-mode representation.
+The function saves its inputs into an ETW_REGISTRATION_ENTRY which becomes the event provider’s user-mode representation.
 If the function cannot create a registration entry, it returns ERROR_OUTOFMEMORY.
-The failure can indeed be caused by insufficient memory but a cause that’s less obviously indicated by this error code is that the creation exceeds a hard-coded limit on how many registrations a process can have at any given time.
+The failure can indeed be caused by insufficient memory but a cause that’s less obviously indicated by this error code is that the creation exceeds a hard-coded limit on how many registrations a process can have at any one time.
 This limit is 0x0400 before version 6.2 and 0x0800 since.
 Note that Microsoft’s documentation today, 24th December, 2018, repeats in multiple places, not just for EventRegister and RegisterTraceGuids but in general guidance such as Writing Manifest-based Events, that a “process can register up to 1,024 provider GUIDs”.
-(Should one wonder why Microsoft doubled a limit that is already orders of magnitude beyond advice that “you should limit the number of providers that your process registers to one or two”?)
+(Put aside that Microsoft doubled the limit without updating the documentation.
+Why does Microsoft double a limit that is already orders of magnitude beyond advice that “you should limit the number of providers that your process registers to one or two”?
+Apparent inconsistencies in documentation have as their inevitable consequence a low take-up of new ETW functionality as programmers perceive not just a steep learning curve but a waste of their time in trial and error just to discover what’s true.)

-The essence of the function’s communication with the kernel to register a provider is NtTraceControl case 0x0F.
-(Microsoft’s names for the function codes are not all known.)
+The essence of the function’s communication with the kernel to register a provider is NtTraceControl with 0x0F as its FunctionCode.
+(Few of Microsoft’s names for the function codes are known.)